AlexandreGazagnes/ethOS-update-manager/README.md

 <br><br>

 ##  DONATION
-Feel free to make a BTC / ETH / XMR / ZEC or any coin you want to NPO :)
+Feel free to make a BTC / ETH / XMR / ZEC or any coin you want to a NPO :)

 <br><br>